SIM Advisory Board Members

 Ms. Marks is a frequent national speaker regarding medical school economics, health care and clinical practice management and leadership issues in academic medicine.

-Barbara Martin, Director, Colorado State Innovation Model
+Barbara Martin, Director, Colorado State Innovation Model and TCPi

 Barbara is a nurse practitioner with over 15 years of clinical and leadership experience in health care delivery, care coordination, and working across complex systems of care.
 She received her master’s degree in Public Health in 2013 to focus on population-based policy and systems change work to enhance and improve systems of care delivery.